-Energy and Investing: A Cornell Capital Report on Renewable Energy
+Energy and Investing: Financing the Transition to Renewable Energy

-Bradford Cornell Cornell Capital California Institute of Technology bradford@cornell-capital.com
+Bradford Cornell California Institute of Technology Cornell Capital Group bradford@cornell-capital.com

 1. Introduction

 In 1750, when the industrial revolution was just getting started in England, the world population was 700 million.
 At that time, global energy use per day per capita was on the order of 5 kilowatt hours (more about this measure later).
 By 2018, after more than 250 years of massive innovation and economic growth, the world population and energy use per day per capita had both increased by a factor of 10 resulting in world energy usage more than 100 times greater in 2017 than in 1750.
 As described by Smil (2017), the use of energy and the development of the modern economy are deeply interwoven.